 They exchanged the truth about God for a lie, and worshiped and served created things rather than the Creator—who is forever praised~ Romans 1:25

 I have observed that a lot of folks are becoming less and less troubled by the whole notion of lying.

-Hardly a day goes by when I don’t turn on the television and catch a broadcaster or politician saying something with a perfectly straight face that is demonstrably and provably untrue.
+Hardly a day goes by when I don’t turn on the television and catch a broadcaster or politician saying something with a perfectly straight face that is demonstrably, provably and quite obviously untrue.
 The truly tragic thing about all this is that no one seems to be calling anyone out on it.

 Sadly, this phenomenon is not unique to the secular realm.
 Lies are proliferating in our Christian culture as well.
 The lies Christians tell are especially dangerous for two reasons.
 First, unlike heathens who lie, Christians typically believe the lies they tell.
 The vast majority of Christians who spread spiritual lies don’t want to hurt anyone.
 They are simply operating out of biblical or moral ignorance.